AndersDeath/diary2/000-current.md

 # 08 September - Friday - Yerevan - 344 day of immigration

 So, I had an interview with Wunderflats today.
+It was absolutely controversial.